abhishekpatelmc/shop-App/README.md

 # shop-App
-This app is a small example of shaopping webiste where users can add pridcuts and also buy products.
+This app is a small example of shopping webiste where users can add pridcuts and also buy products.